hickory-dns/hickory-dns/crates/client/README.md

 # Overview

-Hickory DNS is a library which implements the DNS protocol and client side functions.
+This crate provides `hickory-client`, a safe and secure DNS client library with a variety of protocol features (DNSSEC, SIG(0), DoT, DoQ, DoH).
+It can be used to connect to and query DNS servers asynchronously using the Tokio runtime.

 This library contains basic implementations for DNS record serialization, and communication.
-It is capable of performing `query`, `update`, and `notify` operations. `update` has been proven to be compatible with `BIND9` and `SIG0` signed records for updates.
-It is built on top of the [tokio](https://tokio.rs) async-io project, this allows it to be integrated into other systems using the tokio and futures libraries.
-The Hickory DNS [project](https://github.com/hickory-dns/hickory-dns) contains other libraries for DNS: a [resolver library](https://crates.io/crates/hickory-resolver) for lookups, a [server library](https://crates.io/crates/hickory-dns) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/hickory-dns-rustls).
+It is capable of performing `query`, `update`, and `notify` operations.
+`update` has been proven to be compatible with `BIND9` and `SIG0` signed records for updates.
+It is built on top of the [tokio](https://tokio.rs) runtime and can be integrated into other systems using the tokio and futures libraries.

+See also the [`hickory-resolver`] and [`hickory-recursor`] crates for other client roles.

+[`hickory-resolver`]: ../resolver
+[`hickory-recursor`]: ../recursor

 ## Status